ZikangXiong/two-d-nav-gym/README.md

 ### Create gym Environment

-The code below created a static maze navigation task and moved, rendered the environment.
+The code below created a static maze navigation task and moved, rendering the environment.

 ```python
 import numpy as np